-If Buckhead is your locale, find Painted Pin on Miami Circle.
-Of course, you can bowl; you also can play bocce ball, ping-pong, skittles, darts, giant Jenga and ring toss.
+If Buckhead is your locale, find The Painted Pin on Miami Circle.
+Of course, you can bowl; you also can play bocce ball, Ping-Pong, skittles, darts, Giant Jenga and ring toss.
 Order Cajun boiled peanuts or ranch and cheddar pork rinds then chase it with fried oyster sliders or your choice of tacos.
 Save room for rum raisin bread pudding bites.

 Think you’re a golf klutz?
 No worries.
 Topgolf has games for all levels — beginner, intermediate and advanced.
 There’s even an Angry Birds game.
 When you work up an appetite, consider bites and shareables, burgers, salads, even breakfast.
-Phil Mickelson’s got nothing on you (Well, maybe a little).
+Jon Rahm’s got nothing on you (Well, maybe a little).

-Atlanta is Puttshack’s first U.S. location.
-It’s an entertainment venue, which boasts that it takes miniature golf to a whole new level through technology.
-Natch, you can get both food and drink there (to refresh you after an exhausting game of mini-golf).
+Puttshack is an entertainment venue, which boasts that it takes miniature golf to a whole new level through technology.
+Natch, you can get both food and drink there (to refresh you after an exhausting game of minigolf).
 It’s on the Westside.

 The Roof at Ponce City Market

 Ormsby’s is an Atlanta neighborhood tavern, and, as the folks there like to say, “It’s a good place to be.”
 It’s also a good place to play games.
 Here’s what’s on the game menu: backgammon, bocce, darts, pool and shuffleboard.
-You can get a beer-dipped pretzel from the “snackie” menu.
-There’s a cilantro lime salad.
+You can get a beer-dipped pretzel from the starters menu.
+There’s an arugula Caesar salad.
 On the entrees menu, consider Panhandle Mac & Cheese or taco plate of the day.
-Ormsby’s serves lunch, rotating beers, and, not only does Ormsby’s offer Scotch, it serves up a whole lesson on more than you thought you would ever know about it.
+Ormsby’s serves lunch and dinner plus plenty of drinks.

 Football plus Bowling = Fun

-This is another gaming location that combines football with bowling.
+This is a gaming location that combines football with bowling.
 When you party here, you’ll be known as a fowler.
 In addition to the game and lots of TVs, enjoy food and drink.

 Get to know Atlanta, and discover the best things to do around the city.